Operate a Pool

 Pool operator “activates” the delegation

-Just as in the current PoX contract, after a delegator calls the delegate-stx
+Just as in the older PoX contract, after a delegator calls the delegate-stx

 function, the pool operator calls delegate-stack-stx